 Ms. Fielding was an instructor, with colleagues Barbara Allen, flutist, and Edward Green, composer, of the Opposites in Music Class.
 At public seminars given to celebrate the New Year, students in this class present exciting, scholarly papers on instances of music from Vivaldi to the Beatles, Prokofiev to Louis Armstrong—and more!

 She was born in New York City; graduated from the School of Performing Arts, and studied acting with Michael Howard and musical comedy with Charles Nelson Reilly.
 She is a member of Actors’ Equity and AFTRA.

-Ms. Fielding is an Obie Award winner for the role of Sasha in the first American production of Chekhov’s Ivanov, a role she was invited to recreate for the CBC television production of the play in Toronto.
+Ms. Fielding was an Obie Award winner for the role of Sasha in the first American production of Chekhov’s Ivanov, a role she was invited to recreate for the CBC television production of the play in Toronto.
 She has performed on TV both here and in Canada, and appeared for two seasons with the American Shakespeare Festival in Stratford, CT (Antony & Cleopatra; The Winter’s Tale; Richard II; Henry IV, Part I); with New York Shakespeare Festival (A Midsummer Night’s Dream); and in its school tour as Juliet in Shakespeare’s Romeo & Juliet.
 She appeared on Broadway in the musical Juno, (Marc Blitzstein) and Once Upon a Mattress; (Mary Rodgers); off-Broadway in Montserrat, by Lillian Hellman; Juno & the Paycock by Sean O’Casey; The Beaver Coat by Gerhardt Hauptmann; Don Carlos by Friedrich Schiller; Major Barbara by George Bernard Shaw; and in summer theatre as The Girl in The Fantastiks.

 Beginning in 1994 Anne Fielding, with her colleague Aesthetic Realism consultant Jeffrey Carduner, was a popular speaker at senior centers in Manhattan, Queens, the Bronx, Long Island, Connecticut, North Carolina and Florida, presenting such urgently needed talks as: “Using Love, the Family, and Age to Like the World: Aesthetic Realism Shows How;” “Every Person Can Tell You About Yourself;” “Love Is for Liking the World;” “Memory Shows We Are Connected to the Whole World.”
 Many of these talks—at the present time there have been several hundred—are given with Aesthetic Realism Associate Dr. Jaime Torres, and have been presented in both English and Spanish.